rahuluniv/Rupertsland-Institute/docs/zreferences.md

 Our portfolio demonstrates proven expertise in:

 -  Educational technology platforms with assessment and reporting tools
--  Multi-stakeholder portals serving students, institutions, and service providers
+-  Multi-stakeholder portals serving students, institutions and service providers
 -  Secure authentication and user management systems
 -  Complex application workflows and document management
 -  Dynamic data analysis and reporting dashboards